pierre-rouleau/pel/doc/pel-manual.rst

 PEL is an hybrid package.
 It is:

-- an Emacs key binding documentation project with **over 130 PDF topics oriented reference sheets** with hyperlinks to Emacs manuals, external packages, articles and other useful references.
+- an Emacs key binding documentation project with **over 130** `PDF topic-oriented reference sheets`_ with hyperlinks to Emacs manuals, external packages, articles and other useful references.

   - you can either you can access these PDF files directly from Emacs or via the `PEL Index PDF`_ that lists all the PEL PDF files and provides a good starting point.
 For the best user experience use a good web browser like Firefox [#firefox]_ version 78 or later that can render the PDF files.
-  - see the section `Key Bindings Documentation`_ for more information.

 - a collection of `PEL convenience features`_ which: